MH370: Underwater search for missing plane suspended

 In July last year, Australia, China and Malaysia agreed that if the aircraft was not located by the time 120,000 square kilometers (46,000 square miles) had been covered, the search would be suspended.

-"The decision came not lightly," Australia's Transport Minister, Darren Chester, said at the time.
+"The decision came not lightly," Darren Chester, Australia's Transport Minister, said at the time.
 "But in the absence of new credible evidence it is not possible to continue searching.
 Every effort has been made.
 We have used the most high tech and the best people for this search."

+The Tuesday statement said that vessel was not located in the 120,000 square kilometer search area.

 What we do know

 At 12:41 a.m. local time on March 8, 2014, MH370 departed Kuala Lumpur International Airport for Beijing.
-It was heading north but after its last message of "Good night Malaysian Three Seven Zero," it changed course towards the west, according to military radar.
+It was heading north but after its last message of "Good night Malaysian Three Seven Zero," it changed course toward the west, according to military radar.

 From there, investigators believe it turned south around the edge of Indonesia and across the vast Indian Ocean.